 regime requires the pre-apprentice to complete a safety assessment before they can be issued their training licence.
 The assessment includes ‘supervision’ and ‘not working live’ elements.
 This assessment must be completed under the invigilation of a fully licensed electrician.

 Potential employers considering an apprentice are now relying on the pre-apprenticeship pathway as an introduction to job-ready apprentices.
 Reason being, they have been exposed to the realities of tradie life.
 The school environment, with relatively late starts, long breaks and early finishes, isn’t a practical preparation for the life of an electrician.

 The pre-apprenticeship is like a month-long interview, with the student having to front up to site on time, in PPE and with a ‘can do’ attitude.
 Additionally, the pre-apprentice now has to be self-motivated – always at job-ready quality.
 The trade teacher isn’t going to push the student the way their high school teacher would.
 The learning habits from school change and lifelong learning habits need to be developed, especially if the pre-app gains an apprenticeship.
 It might be all exciting on day one, but their attitude by day twenty (especially as they aren’t getting paid), is the real test of their metal.

 School isn’t the same as Trade College, as the learning shifts from curriculum to competency-based.

-The pre-apprenticeship allows the future sparkie to get their hands on the gear, to strip and terminate cables, solder components and learn how to use a drill correctly.
+allows the future sparkie to get their hands on the gear, to strip and terminate cables, solder components and learn how to use a drill correctly.
 With safety training intrinsic to each unit undertaken, the pre-app is developing skills and valuable knowledge that transfer into the apprenticeship.